lars-t-hansen/moz-sandbox/sab/waitNonblocking.md

 restricted to such agents.

 The API is promise-based.
-Very high performance is *not* a requirement, but good performance is.
+Very high performance is *not* a requirement, but good performance is desirable.

 This API was not included in ES2017 so as to simplify the initial API of shared memory and atomics, but it is a desirable API for smooth